Get

 6. Von Willebrand’s Disease

 This bleeding disorder is a genetic condition that is found in both people and dogs.
 It causes the dog to produce fewer platelets than needed, which leads to less clotting.
 This disease is quite complicated.
-It does appear to be genetic, affecting Doberman Pinschers the most.
-However, it also seems to affect some breeds worse than others.
-Plus, not all dogs with the genetic code for the disease actually develop symptoms (the reason for this is unknown).
+It does appear to be genetic, as it seems to affect some breeds worse than others, affecting Doberman Pinschers the most.
+However, not all dogs with the genetic code for the disease actually develop signs (the reason for this is unknown).

-Of course, this condition does make a lot of things potentially deadly in dogs.
-For instance, surgeries are much more dangerous in dogs with this bleeding disorder, as they will bleed more during the surgery.
+Of course, this condition does make a lot of things potentially deadly for affected dogs.
+For instance, surgeries are much more dangerous in dogs with this bleeding disorder, as they will bleed more during the procedure.

 Conclusion

-Weimaraners are a pretty healthy breed.
+The Weimaraner tends to be a healthy breed.
 Most of these dogs never develop a serious genetic condition.
-However, there are still some genetic conditions that are prevalent in this breed.
-Often, these conditions can be tested for and avoided by qualified breeders.
+However, some genetic conditions are still prevalent in this breed.
+Qualified breeders can often test for and avoid these.
 Carriers for certain conditions may also be tested, and two carriers should not be bred together.

 However, other conditions are more difficult to avoid.
 No one knows why bloat occurs, for instance, which means that preventing it is practically impossible.

-Your best option is to choose a qualified breeder that avoids as many genetic issues as possible.
-Then, learn about the symptoms of other conditions so that they can be caught and treated early.
+Your best option is to choose a qualified breeder who avoids as many genetic issues as possible.
+Then, learn about the signs of other conditions so they can be caught and treated early.

 Featured Image Credit: Nejron Photo, Shutterstock